 TOPIC: (ISA-5) Allegations

-PURPOSE: The purpose of this activity is to familiarize you with the procedures, guidance and activities applicable to handling the receipt, processing, review and closure of allegations.
+PURPOSE: The purpose of this activity is to familiarize you with the procedures, guidance, and activities applicable to handling the receipt, processing, review, and closure of allegations.
 This study activity will help you to effectively interact with individuals who bring concerns to the NRC and to appropriately respond to those concerns.

 COMPETENCY